Productivity: Higher Even In the Recovery

-Output FELL by 6.2%, in line with the Q1 decline in nonfarm business GDP.
-With its recent losses, output is now 0.1% ABOVE its year-ago level.
+Output ROSE by 43.5%, in line with the Q3 increase in nonfarm business GDP.
+With its recent gains, output is still 3.4% BELOW its year-ago level.

-Hours Worked FELL by 3.8%.
-Hours worked are now 0.2% BELOW their year-ago level.
+Hours Worked ROSE by 36.8% because of the solid gains in private employment and a steady workweek.
+Hours worked are still 7.2% BELOW their year-ago level.

-Unit Labor Costs ROSE by 4.8%, compared with market expectations for an increase of 4.5%.
-Unit labor costs are now 1.5% ABOVE their year-ago level.
+Unit Labor Costs FELL by 8.9%, compared with market expectations for a decrease of 11.0%.
+Unit labor costs are now 2.5% ABOVE their year-ago level.